BlackBerry Must Die

 - The BlackBerry brand is irrevocably damaged.
 It’s become synonymous with delays, undelivered promises, disappointment and, ultimately, failure.
 If the company has any chance of successfully re-establishing a serious place in the handset market then it will need a new identity.

 The truth is that whatever the company is called, in order for the startup formally called BlackBerry to succeed it needs to go back to the start and re-think its value proposition, target audience and validate its marketing assumptions.
-It needs to go back to basics and create an entirely new strategic communications plan.
+It needs to create an entirely new strategic communications plan.
+That starts with a new name.

 If you were running the startup formally known as BlackBerry, what would you call it?